What are Clinical Trials

 Lab-based research to better understand how the human body works and how diseases develop.

-Finding a compound (drug) to block a gene or Found in cells and needed for the development, growth and function of our bodies. that is involved in disease development
+Finding a compound (drug) to block a gene or protein that is involved in disease development

 Testing a new drug on non-human subjects to assess its safety and effectiveness.